cobrien07/DevSummit2016Demo/README.md

 Open a browser tab on: `http://localhost:4200`.
 If everything is right, you should see the following text on you tab: Hello Dev Summit geeks!

+As you will see, ember app code is written using ES6.
+The code is 'transpiled' into ES5 code under the 'dist' directory.
+This is the result of the build of an ember app.
+Ember-cli offers different commands to control the build (minification, fingerprinting, etc.).
+Please refer to the [ember-cli](http://ember-cli.com/) documentation for more details.
+The guides and API reference for Ember JS can be found [there](http://emberjs.com/).

 ## Part 1: Creating a map component
 We want more than just a nice greeting test on the screen.
 The goal is to get an esri scene view to display.